 - The district will develop an official policy for screening students and employees upon arrival for symptoms and history of exposure.
-(Strauss Esmay ~ Alert) - Temperature checks of staff will be conducted before they are allowed in the school buildings. - Temperature checks for staff will be conducted by one individual who will ensure non-violation of FERPA. - Results will be documented when signs/symptoms of COVID-19 are observed. - Staff will be required to complete a daily health screening survey. - Health surveys must be turned in daily at the beginning of every school day by 7:30 a.m. - Health surveys will contain screening questions as per the CDC guidelines. - Staff traveling out of state will be required to take a COVID19 test before re-entering the district to work. - An isolation room will be assigned to contain any identified carrier of COVID19 on school premises. - Staff will be asked to leave or not enter the buildings if demonstrating ONE or MORE of the following symptoms: - A fever of 100 F or greater - Cough - Shortness of Breath or difficulty breathing - Chills - Repeated shaking with chills - Muscle Pain
+(Strauss Esmay ~ Alert) - Temperature checks of staff will be conducted before they are allowed in the school buildings. - Temperature checks for staff will be conducted by one individual who will ensure non-violation of FERPA. - Results will be documented when signs/symptoms of COVID-19 are observed. - Staff will be required to complete a daily health screening survey. - Health surveys must be submitted by 7:30 a.m. daily via LinkFor platform. - Health surveys contain screening questions as per the CDC guidelines. - Staff entering the school premises must be screened on a daily basis. - Staff of East Rutherford who are traveling out of state and country will be required to take a COVID19 test before re-entering school. - An isolation room will be assigned to contain any identified staff who is a potential carrier or has been exposed to COVID19 on school premises. - Staff will be asked to leave or not enter the buildings if demonstrating: